 da Vinci® Surgery - Coronary Bypass (Revascularization) Surgery

-Coronary Bypass SurgeryThe goal of coronary bypass surgery is to restore blood flow to your heart.
+Coronary Bypass SurgeryThe goal of surgery is to restore blood flow to your heart.
 This is done by redirecting the flow of blood around a section of the blocked artery.
 Surgeons take a healthy blood vessel from your leg, arm, chest or abdomen and connect it to the other arteries in your heart.
 This allows blood to pass around (bypass) the blocked area.

 If you’re facing coronary artery surgery, ask your doctor if you are a candidate for minimally invasive surgery, including da Vinci Surgery.